IMAGINATOR 2.0: Co-design and Early Evaluation of a Novel Blended Digital Intervention Targeting Self-harm in Young People (IMAG2)

 The IMAGINATOR intervention has been tested with 16-25 year olds using a proof of concept trial (Di Simplicio et al., 2020) but as the current study proposes to also include younger participants (12-17 year olds) and a newly co-produced version of the IMAGINATOR app, an open single-arm trial is the optimal design to assess the feasibility and acceptability of the new IMAGINATOR intervention following further protocol/materials development and with a different population.

 The IMAGINATOR intervention provides three face-to-face sessions of FIT, followed by phone support sessions and smartphone app-based support, based on cognitive behavioural and motivational interviewing principles and in line with NICE guidelines for long-term management of self-harm behaviour.
 FIT is intended as a brief and focused transdiagnostic intervention that can be added to any other pharmacological or non-concurrent psychological therapy.
-To improve YP's access to and engagement with the intervention, we combine FIT the new IMAGINATOR smartphone app.
+To improve YP's access to and engagement with the intervention, FIT was combined with the new IMAGINATOR smartphone app.

 The study is based in the West London NHS Trust.